boytchev/mannequin.js/README.md

 * `figure.r_wrist.tilt ( angle )`
 * `figure.r_wrist.tilt ( angle, direction )`

-The last body part of the upper limbs are the **fingers**.
+The last body parts of the upper limbs are the **fingers**.
 They can only *bend* ([live example](https://boytchev.github.io/mannequin.js/examples/example-fingers.html)), however, they are composed of two segments and the bending angle is distributed over both of them.

 * `figure.r_fingers.bend ( angle )`